Rake Yohn

 Edward Webb (born January 20, 1975), known by his stage name Rake Yohn (/jɒn/), is an American television personality and former member of the CKY crew.
 He was a regular in the CKY videos and MTV's reality comedy series Viva La Bam and also had occasional appearances in Jackass.

-Life and career
+Biography

-Yohn was born Edward Webb on January 20, 1975, in Bryn Mawr, Pennsylvania, to Australian parents.
+Yohn was born Edward Webb in Bryn Mawr, Pennsylvania, to Australian parents.
 He attended Penn State University and works as a chemist specializing in synthetic materials.

-Yohn's face is on the cover of CKY2K as well as the cover of the 1999 reissue of CKY's Volume 2 album.
-The image was also used on a limited edition Tech Deck released exclusively for the game Tony Hawk's Pro Skater 3.
-On the CKY DVD Infiltrate•Destroy•Rebuild: The Video Album, Yohn complained that "his face was on DVDs, shirts and Tech Decks, and he hasn't seen a dime for any of them."

 In 2009, Yohn, his brother Art Webb, and Brandon DiCamillo provided voice-overs for the Xbox Live Arcade game Trials HD.

-Personal life

-Yohn and his wife Melissa have two children.
-Melissa died on July 31, 2023 after a long-term illness.
+Yohn and his wife Melissa had two children before she died on July 31, 2023 after a long-term illness.